Yankees vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gleyber Torres and the New York Yankees will play Wander Franco and the Tampa Bay Rays on Friday at Yankee Stadium, at 7:05 PM ET.
+Shane McClanahan and Nestor Cortes Jr. will start for their respective teams when the Tampa Bay Rays and the New York Yankees face off on Saturday at Yankee Stadium, at 1:05 PM ET.

-The Yankees are favored in this one, at -175, while the underdog Rays have +145 odds to upset.
-The over/under is 8 runs for the matchup (with -120 odds to go over and +100 odds to go under).
+The favored Rays have -135 moneyline odds to win against the underdog Yankees, who are listed at +110.
+The game's over/under has been set at 7.5 runs.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.